 java.util.ArrayListcollection class to hold class data

-In this lab, you will explore using interfaces to make deserts.
+In this lab, you will explore using interfaces to represent items on a calendar.

 A class diagram for the program is shown in the figure below:

 You will implement all of the classes shown in the diagram.

 The class constants in the interface are used to represent different days of the week.
 You should use these constants instead of integer values when specifying a day.
 Each method should behave as follows.